Armdroid/Armdroid-Arduino-Library/README.txt

 forthcoming release.

 The SerialDriver example sketch is included with this library.
-This is a complete, ready to use embedded Armdroid controller that responds to commands sent by USB/Serial and manipulates the joints.
+This is a complete, ready to use embedded Armdroid driver program that responds to commands sent by USB/Serial and manipulates the joints.

 If, like me, your using the Arduino Leonardo board and intend communicating using hardware